 Near People and Places, You Love

 When you’ve lived somewhere for a long time, you’ve established relationships, found places you love and traditions you cherish in your very own neighborhood.
 Depending on your municipality, you may find everything you want within a short walk or car drive.
-Now that the kids moved away and started their own families in their own neighborhoods, you have a lifetime opportunity to live it up.
+Now that the kids moved away and started their own families, you have a lifetime opportunity to live it up.
 It’s time for adventures with your spouse, good friends and on an independent basis.
 Although you occasionally miss your old lifestyle as a full-time parent, your time is your own, and you’re free to do whatever you can handle.
 Remember that you only regret what you don’t do.